 TERESA CATALAN (Pamplona, Navarra, 1951).
 She studied piano and composition at the “Pablo Sarasate” Conservatory in that city.
 In her training as a composer, she has followed several academic improvement courses, among which those taught by two figures of Spanish music that her teachers consider: Agustín González Acilu (Contemporary Composition Techniques) and Ramón Barce (Sociology of Music).
 She also attended the Composition courses given by Franco Donatoni at the Accademia Chigiana in Siena (Italy) and master classes by important European and American composers.

 She has a Master in Aesthetics and Musical Creativity from the University of Valencia and a PhD from the University of Valencia in Philosophy of Art.

 She has received several acting, composition and recognition awards for her musical career, among which the National Music Prize (composition) in 2017 stands out.
 She is in possession of the Order of the Civil Merit Order.

-He is a full member of JAKIUNDE, Academy of Arts, Sciences and Letters of Navarra, the Basque Country and Aquitaine.
+He is a full member of JAKIUNDE, Academy of Arts, Sciences and Letters of Euskadi, Navarra and Aquitaine.
 It belongs to the State Council for the Performing Arts and Music, the National Council for Music and the Advisory Council for the Royal Theater.
 She has been a member of the Culture and Arts Council of the Government of Navarra.